rotty11/Hpmoon/README.md

 ## Documentation

-Hpmoon is fully documented in its [Github Pages](https://efficomp.github.io/Hpmoon/).
+Hpmoon is fully documented in its [Github Pages](https://rotty11.github.io/Hpmoon/).
 In addition, the `Makefile` file contains a rule to generate [Doxygen](https://www.doxygen.nl/index.html) documentation in the `docs/html` folder.

 ## Usage

 The `docs` folder contains the file `user_guide.pdf` with the instructions necessary to use the program.
 You can also display help by running the program with the `-h` option.

+## Output

+* Execution time.
+* Hypervolume value.

 ## Publications